The generic geometry of steady state varieties: Generic absolute concentration robustness

 The proof of \Cref{thm:localACR} is given in \Cref{proof:localACR}, as it relies on a general result on augmented vertically parametrized systems.
-We emphasize first, that condition (ii) of \Cref{thm:localACR} can easily be rejected by taking one random choice of parameter values as in Subsection~\ref{sec:computational}, and second, that conditions (iii) and (iv) of \Cref{thm:localACR} refer to the complex variety $\VV_{\CC^*}(f_\k)$; hence generic local ACR cannot occur if the equivalent property does not arise over $\CC^*$.
+We emphasize first, that condition (ii) of \Cref{thm:localACR} can easily be rejected by taking one random choice of parameter values as in Subsection~\ref{subsec:computational}, and second, that conditions (iii) and (iv) of \Cref{thm:localACR} refer to the complex variety $\VV_{\CC^*}(f_\k)$; hence generic local ACR cannot occur if the equivalent property does not arise over $\CC^*$.
+The following corollary is a direct consequence of \Cref{thm:localACR}.